 Clean the surface of your couch before cleaning the rest

-Before you steam clean your suede couch, you need to remove any dirt and dust from its surface.
+Before you steam clean a suede couch, you need to remove any dirt and dust from its surface.
 Because you can’t use cleaning chemicals on suede, wipe down your couch as best you can with water and dry it thoroughly afterward.
-When done, work from top to bottom when steaming clean your suede couch.
+When done, work from top to bottom when steam clean a suede couch.
 This way, any water that drips through will be absorbed by what’s already underneath.

-Add baking soda to the water in your steam cleaner
+Add baking soda to the water in your steam clean a suede couch

 Test an Out-of-the-Way Place First

 Start by testing your steam cleaner on an out-of-the-way place on your couch, near the corner, or along with one of your couch’s sides.
 This will help you figure out whether it is at all possible to steam clean a suede couch, and you can move forward from there.
 Most upholstery cleaners can work in concert with steam cleaning as well, so if you don’t want to purchase two cleaning products, look for a combination cleaner that contains both ingredients.